22 "Little Haiti" Restaurants in Miami.

-Fiorito is an Argentinian neighborhood restaurant in Little Haiti good for a casual lunch or dinner.
+Adelita’s is a great Honduran restaurant in Little Haiti good for a casual meal or takeout.

 Lil’ Laos is a Laotian food pop-up that operates out of different restaurants around Miami.